 From 2010-2013, CAIDA performed a study of the economics of Internet interconnection, supported by the NSF grant CNS-1017064, “NetSE-Econ: The economics of transit and peering interconnections in the Internet”.

-The worldwide distribution of Internet resources and address space is highly non- uniform.
 We present an analysis comparing five demographic measures against three measures of Internet resources, stratified by continent with substratification by country.
-We found that two continents and one country consume a much larger share of Internet resource allocation than predicted by their demographic measures of size.
+Two continents and one country consume a much larger Internet resource allocation than predicted by their demographic size.

-Recent Updates ARIN IPv6 Penetration Survey Results (2008-10-07) ARIN IPv6 Penetration Survey (2008-09-08) IPv4 WHOIS Map (2008-10-16) IPv4 Census Map (2007-10-12) These pages present the results of CAIDA’s work in 2005 and 2006 analyzing the rates and levels of consumption and use of Internet identifiers.
-Geoff Houston maintains current statistics on IPv4 consumption.
-Due to resource constraints and other priorities, we have shifted our efforts toward understanding the economic and security implications of IPv4 address ownership, where the Internet address policy community seems headed.
+The ARIN IPv6 Penetration Survey, ARIN IPv6 Penetration Survey, IPv4 WHOIS Map, IPv4 Census Map present the rates of consumption and use of Internet identifiers.
+We have shifted our efforts toward understanding the economic and security implications of IPv4 address ownership.

 This report presents the results of a controlled “anycast switching” experiment conducted on the Chilean .CL ccTLD anycast infrastructure.
 Using traces from the .CL anycast cloud, we measure the time it takes for a client to get redirected from a failing node to the next available node.

 This visualization shows the geographic distribution of DNS clients for anycast instances.
-We provide two world maps for each root, with individual anycast servers placed on the map at the “center of influence” of its observed clients.
-Wedges fanning out from each server indicate the direction, distance, and number of clients observed within the bounding angle of the wedge.
+We provide two world maps for each root with individual anycast servers placed on the map.
+Wedges indicate the direction, distance, and number of clients observed.

 This webpage describes the methodology for generating dual AS and router-level Internet topologies.
 We also present analysis that is used to justify some of the design decisions in the generator, which is available upon request.